Leinnan/lwa_fm/README.md

 # lwa_fm

-A File Manager built with egui in Rust.
+A (free) File Manager built with egui in Rust.
+Just a hobby, won't be big and ~~slow~~ professional like Finder or Windows Explorer.

 ![LWA_FM screenshot](image.png)